arthur-lage/rock-paper-scissors/README.md

 # 🎮 Play the game online

-Click here to play [Rock Paper Scissors](https://rock-paper-scissors-al.vercel.app)
+Click here to play [Rock, Paper, Scissors](https://rock-paper-scissors-al.vercel.app)

 # ⬇ Use the project in your computer